Hong Kong Voters Turn Out For Biggest Election In City's History

 "They do not listen to our opinions actually.
 They can do whatever they want, and we cannot monitor them," said Philip Wong, 40, who was preparing to cast his ballot Sunday morning for first-time candidate Isaac Ho, a founding member of the pan-democratic group Community March.

-But this year, Wong says his vote mattered more: "Whether or not [this election] makes a change, it is a reflection of the Hong Kong people's voice.
+But this year, Wong says, his vote mattered more: "Whether or not [this election] makes a change, it is a reflection of the Hong Kong people's voice.
 We can use the vote to express our discontent and dissatisfaction with the current government and the police brutality."

 And district councilors are not entirely powerless.
 About a quarter of them, 117, also sit on the 1,200-member council that elects the city's chief executive.
 District councilors also are allocated six seats on the city's 70-person Legislative Council, which sets policy.
 Pan-democrats are hoping that by electing a majority in the district councils, they may be able to tip Hong Kong's historically pro-Beijing lawmaking bodies in their favor.

-But Kelvin Lam, a district candidate running in lieu of Joshua Wong, cautioned that the councilors' first tasks would start with fairly modest goals, such as livestreaming council meetings to the public: "We will start the reform at the fairly low level first ... we want a more transparent structure for all the meetings."
+But Kelvin Lam, a district candidate running in lieu of Joshua Wong, cautioned that the councilors' first tasks would start with fairly modest goals, such as livestreaming council meetings to the public: "We will start the reform at the fairly low level first. ...
+We want a more transparent structure for all the meetings."

 Only steps away from Lam, supporters of incumbent Judy Chan waved flyers and shook hands with voters.
-Chan, a protégé of prominent pro-Beijing lawmaker Regina Ip, promised to restore order to a city she said had been shaken by protests.
+Chan, a protégée of prominent pro-Beijing lawmaker Regina Ip, promised to restore order to a city she said has been shaken by protests.

-"For the past six months, a lot of violence has happened in Hong Kong and many people are not happy," said Chan, referring to the current anti-government protests.
+"For the past six months, a lot of violence has happened in Hong Kong, and many people are not happy," said Chan, referring to the current anti-government protests.
 "We feel we even lost our freedom of saying how we think, and I am hoping this election the result will come out good and hopefully it will send a message to everyone as saying that the Hong Kong people will really want a peaceful community all around."

-The Hong Kong government had repeatedly warned it might delay the district elections, held every four years, over concerns of violence.
+The Hong Kong government had repeatedly warned that it might delay the district elections, held every four years, over concerns about violence.
 But the two days leading up to Sunday's elections were quiet as protesters dialed back activities so as not to justify a delay.

 However, acts of intimidation have overshadowed the elections.
-Three political parties who lean more pro-Beijing say more than 100 of their district councilors' offices and facilities have been graffitied or broken-into in the run-up to Sunday.
+Three political parties that lean more pro-Beijing say more than 100 of their district councilors' offices and facilities were graffitied or broken into in the runup to Sunday.
 At least four pan-democratic candidates have been physically attacked while campaigning.

 Fears over potential meddling from Beijing were also running high Sunday.
-Residents shared photos on social media of men allegedly from outside of Hong Kong who were clustered outside various voting stations, filming voters with mobile phones throughout the day.
+Residents shared photos on social media of men allegedly from outside Hong Kong who were clustered outside various voting stations, filming voters with mobile phones throughout the day.
 One such group of men, when approached by this NPR reporter, refused to answer questions, walking in circles before disappearing into a metro station.

 But the alleged intimidation did not keep voters away.
-Voting booths close at 10:30 p.m.
-Sunday and election results are expected to be announced Monday morning.
+Voting booths closed at 10:30 p.m.
+Sunday, and election results are expected to be announced Monday morning.

 "This is the first time that many people have been woke up to their responsibility to vote," said Isabel Long, 23, a first-time voter herself.
-She vowed to vote in the next elections, regardless of how protests ended.
+She vowed to vote in the next elections, regardless of how the protests end.